-Launching my seven book series as a web novel on Royal Road dispelled ideas about earning a living as a writer.
+Launching my seven-book series as a web novel on Royal Road dispelled ideas about earning a living as a writer.
 I made it to their Rising Stars algorithm but realized that gaming the algorithm is how to find success in the web novel space.
-It’s not about writing good characters or stories.
+Other authors explained that it’s not about writing good characters or stories.
 Gaming the system involves copycatting the latest trend, launching into action in paragraph one, and embracing novelty no matter how nonsensical.

 Despite losing the overall popularity contest, my feedback has been critically helpful in identifying typos, plot holes, and character inconsistencies.
-These improvement have made my soft-launch a rousing success.
+These improvements have made my soft launch a rousing success.
 I’m releasing chapters as fast as possible to polish my series ready for Amazon and audiobooks.
 This means editing 6-8,000 words a day while also incorporating feedback into released chapters.
 It’s an exhausting pace, leaving me no time to socialize whatsoever.

 Playing Second Fiddle to a Feline